J2897/TOR_Updater/README.md

 4. A dialogue will appear; in it, select `Create shortcuts here`.

-5. Right-click on the new `python.exe - Shortcut` file, select `Properties` and the Target should currently be this:
+5. Right-click on the new `python.exe - Shortcut` file, select `Properties` and the 'Target' should currently be this:

 		C:\Python27\python.exe

-6. Change that Target adding the path to the `Update_TOR.py` file separated by a single space:
+6. Change that 'Target' adding the path to the `Update_TOR.py` file separated by a single space:

 		C:\Python27\python.exe "C:\Users\<name>\Updaters\TOR_Updater-master\Update_TOR.py"